-The non-medical use of prescription painkillers in America is a growing problem affecting the health of millions of Americans and leading to significant increases in overdose deaths.
+| The non-medical use of prescription painkillers in America is a growing problem affecting the health of millions of Americans and leading to significant increases in overdose deaths.
 Opioids are highly active, yet around nine million people in the US are prescribed these drugs to alleviate chronic pain.
 Evidently, no-one should have to live with lasting and/or intense pain, yet it is also vital to experiment with natural methods of pain relief, owing to the many side-effects that painkillers can cause (including addiction, abuse for non-medical purposes, drowsiness, lack of concentration, etc.).
-If you have been suffering from chronic pain and you would like to try out more treatment options, you may decide to look into these natural yet effective forms of pain relief:
+If you have been suffering from chronic pain and you would like to try out more treatment options, you may decide to look into these natural yet effective forms of pain relief:*** Consult with your doctor if you are considering taking new herbal remedies to determine an appropriate dosage and to ensure compatibility with any current medication you are taking.

 Yoga: In controlled studies, yoga has been shown to reduce migraine-associated pain and chronic lower back pain.
 In a recent randomized study, scientists showed that migraine patients who took part in yoga practice sessions five days a week for a total of six weeks, showed reduced headache frequency and intensity.
 This led researchers to conclude that yoga should be incorporated as an adjunct therapy in migraine patients.
 With respect to lower back pain, another study showed that a 12-week yoga program for adults with recurrent back pain lead to significant improvements in back function.